 - George Lucas has done this a few times, from allowing original music from Star Wars to be used in parodies (such as Spaced) to actually appearing in parodies, as in Robot Chicken.
 Industrial Light and Magic even contributed effects to Mel Brooks' Spaceballs and "Jews In Space".

 - After the release of the first movie, Lucasfilm's lawyers wrote a cease and desist letter to MAD over their parody.
 George sent a letter of his own saying to ignore his own company and keep on making the parodies, as he was a MAD fan.

-- In The Brady Bunch Movie, several of the original Brady kids (and Alice) made cameos (There were also reportedly two deleted scenes, one featuring Mike Lookinland "Bobby", and Susan Olsen "Cindy").
+- In The Brady Bunch Movie, several of the original Brady kids (and Ann B. Davis as Alice) made cameos (There were also reportedly two deleted scenes, one featuring Mike Lookinland "Bobby", and Susan Olsen "Cindy").
 And, of course, Florence Henderson makes a cameo as Grandma.

 - When Mel Brooks made Young Frankenstein, he was able to film in the original studios, on the original sets, and using the original props of the classic movies he was spoofing.

 - In Beverly Hills Cop III, the Wonder World theme park's song, which spoofs the Disney Land song "It's a Small World After All", was written by "It's a Small World"'s original composers Richard and Robert Sherman.